bpucker/FlavonoidFriday/README.md

 ### (15) Role of TT10 in the seed coloration ###

-> **_<a href="https://twitter.com/boas_pucker/status/1403230516552237056">TWEET</a>:_** TT10 is a laccase-like polyphenol oxidase which appears to be involved in the oxidative polymerization of flavonoids in developing Arabidopsis thaliana seed coats.
+> **Post:** TT10 is a laccase-like polyphenol oxidase which appears to be involved in the oxidative polymerization of flavonoids in developing Arabidopsis thaliana seed coats.
 The TT10 products are responsible for the brown seed color. #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1403230516552237056">
 <img alt="Role of TT10 in the seed coloration (Tweet #15)" src="https://pbs.twimg.com/media/E286633XoAQxJZC?format=jpg&name=large" width="30%" height="30%">